ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 ### D9.
 The Principle of Boundaries: Establish Clear Roles and Boundaries

 In decentralized control, clearly defined roles and boundaries are crucial to avoid confusion.
 Too much overlap leads to inefficiency, while gaps leave tasks undone.
 In product development, unclear roles increase the need for communication and meetings.
 For instance, without clear roles, many people may need to approve simple decisions, slowing progress.
 Well-defined roles streamline teamwork.
-Additionally, it’s important to identify and address gaps between roles to ensure all tasks are covered.
+Additionally, it's important to identify and address gaps between roles to ensure all tasks are covered.

 ### D10.
 The Main Effort Principle: Designate a Main Effort and Subordinate Other Activities

-In product development, it’s essential to focus on the few key features that drive success.
+In product development, it's essential to focus on the few key features that drive success.
 While customers may request hundreds of features, only a handful—typically four to six—truly influence their decision.
 These are the “main effort” of the project, where the team should concentrate the most resources.
 Other features should take a back seat, allowing the team to excel in the areas that really matter.
 By prioritizing these core features, you maximize the impact and effectiveness of the product, much like focusing on a key point in a mission.

 ### D11.
 The Principle of Dynamic Alignment: The Main Effort May Shift Quickly when Conditions Change